 When you execute an import utility, data is queried from the source database or file, import steps are processed, and the resulting data is saved to the destination table.
 For more information on what occurs when an import is executed, see About imports.

-- By default, only administrators can execute import utilities.
-Non-admin users can be granted permission to execute specific imports, as defined on the Files tab of Security. - You can also use Scheduler to execute import utilities, using the Import ETL Package task.
+Only administrators and users with Execute permission to the import file can execute an import.

+NOTE: You can also use Scheduler to execute import utilities, using the Import ETL Package task.

 To execute an import: